johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

 The opportunistic mechanism described here has the major advantage of being available immediately without any changes to the DNS protocol.
-Furthermore, as it is a signal directly from an authoritative nameserver, a single OTS Hint may allow the recipient recursive nameserver to upgrade the transport used for all the zones served by that authoritative nameserver (which may be millions) without the need to make any changes to the zones, nor to the parent
+Furthermore, as it is a signal directly from an authoritative nameserver, a single DTS Hint may allow the recipient recursive nameserver to upgrade the transport used for all the zones served by that authoritative nameserver (which may be millions) without the need to make any changes to the zones, nor to the parent